Johns Creek Georgia home where radon testing is recommended

 The city incorporated in 2006 and has grown rapidly since then.
 Much of the housing stock dates from the 1990s through the 2020s, with a mix of slab foundations, basements, and crawl spaces.
 All foundation types allow radon entry.
 Newer homes are not automatically protected, and older homes are not necessarily worse.
 The geology underneath is the primary driver.

 Johns Creek's position in North Fulton places it in one of the higher radon risk areas of Metro Atlanta.
-Testing data from the area consistently shows average levels above the national median, and a meaningful percentage of homes exceed the EPA's action level of 4 pCi/L. The only way to know your home's level is to test for radon.
+Testing data from the area consistently shows average levels above the national median, and a meaningful percentage of homes exceed the EPA's action level of 4 pCi/L. The only way to know your home's level is to schedule a radon test.

 2. EPA Zone Designation for Johns Creek